Cardiovascular disease in women: Prevention

-Treatment and Prevention
+Treatment

 As CVD is the primary result of long-term damage to the cardiovascular system, research has been unable to develop a way to cure it permanently.
-However, through the available therapies and prevention strategies, there are methods of bettering its effects and making it so the individual's quality of life remains.
+However, through the available therapies and prevention strategies, there are methods of improving its effects and making it so that the individual's quality of life remains.
 This can help manage and reduce further risk of developing life-threatening CVDs.
 The strategies that have been established in routine care include pharmacological therapies, lifestyle changes (including nutrition and exercise), surgery, and smoking cessation.